alexanderkozlenko/random-org/README.md

 ### Features

 - The client has an ability to use a custom `HttpMessageInvoker` instance to do HTTP requests.
-A custom message invoker must have at least 2 minutes timeout for a request according to RANDOM.ORG API requirements.
+A custom message invoker must have at least `2` minutes timeout for a request according to RANDOM.ORG API requirements.
 - All operations support cancellation via `CancellationToken`.

 ### Specifics

 - Signed data verification does not require an API key, and thus an empty UUID can be used as API key for this case as well.
 - The client respects an advisory delay between generation requests from the server.
-However, guarantees that it will take no longer than 24 hours.
+However, guarantees that it will take no longer than `24` hours.

 ### Limitations

-- API key usage information does not contain information about key creation time and total count of used bits / requests
+- API key usage information does not contain information about key creation time and total count of used bits / requests.
-- Generation and verification of integer sequences support only vector parameters
+- Generation and verification of integer sequences support only vector parameters.
-- `string` is the only supported type for the optional user data parameter
+- `string` is the only supported type for the optional user data parameter.
-- `base64` is the only supported format for BLOBs in JSON
+- `base64` is the only supported format for BLOBs in JSON.
-- `10` is the only supported base for integers in JSON
+- `10` is the only supported base for integers in JSON.

 ### Samples